-A PO clarifies why certain tasks need doing and gets all stakeholders behind one vision so everyone can work together to reach it.
+APO clarifies why certain tasks need doing and get all stakeholders behind one vision so everyone can work together to reach it.

 Motivation also plays an important role here: remind the team at times of the direction so they understand how their roles and daily activities contribute to the bigger picture.
 This helps them focus more on the work that really makes a difference (in terms of product development).

-Some tasks might not seem fancy to everyone but predicate customer happiness and a successful product.
+Some tasks might not seem fancy to everyone, but they predicate customer happiness and a successful product.